 Many of Cecilia’s caseloads have international aspect and relate to foreign jurisdictions such as China, the Caribbean, Isle of Man, Europe, Africa and New York.
-In dispute resolution, she has extensive experience in litigation and ADR including litigation at all stages in the County Courts, High Court, Court of Appeal and Senior Courts Costs Office.
+In dispute resolution, she has extensive experience in litigation, arbitration and ADR, including litigation at all stages in the County Courts, High Court, Court of Appeal and Senior Courts Costs Office.
 Clients comment highly on her being “always on top of the proceedings“.
-In advisory work, she is regarded by clients as being “very thorough and diligent”; she also acts as Counsel for buyers or sellers in M&A transactions.
+In advisory work, she is regarded by clients as being “very thorough and diligent”; she also acts as Counsel for buyers/investors or sellers in M&A transactions.

 Cecilia brings unique contribution to clients’ legal matters in particular in regard to China and the Asia-Pacific region, thanks to her extensive knowledge and connection with this region and her Chinese Mandarin language and cultural skills.
-She regularly speaks at international conferences, gives seminars to international lawyers and writes on English legal topics.
-Before joining the independent Bar of England and Wales, Cecilia had served at London City law firms for several years in London and Shanghai and qualified as Solicitor Advocate practising predominantly in wide range of Commercial Litigation and Arbitration.
+She regularly speaks at international conferences, gives seminars to international lawyers, arbitrators and judges and writes on English legal topics.
+Before joining the independent Bar of England and Wales, Cecilia had served at London City law firms for several years in London and Shanghai, predominantly in wide range of Commercial Litigation and Arbitration.
 Prior to her legal career, she had served in commerce and international development for over ten years in the UK and China.

-Cecilia has extensive experience in Commercial Disputes, applications for interim remedies and trials.
+Cecilia has extensive experience in Commercial Disputes, including applications for interim remedies (such as freezing injunctions), enforcement of foreign judgments/awards in England and Wales and trials.
 She has acted in numerous Small Claims and Fast Track proceedings.
 Currently, she acts in multi-track claims regarding contractual disputes and investigations arising from alleged breach of professional code of conduct.

 She advises on issues including agency, consumer law, sale of goods, unjust enrichment, fraud, misrepresentation, guarantee, covenants restricting trade, injunctions, Sports Law, and cross-border enforcement related matters, and acts for clients of a wide range of sectors such as import and export, arts, culture, fashion, media and entertainment, game design, e-commerce, technology and sports.